 Though Kim always loved animals, her career as a veterinary nurse dint start until later in life.
 She holds a diploma in Business Technology and a degree in Business Administration.
 Everything changed when she got her first dog, a black lab named Bailey in 1998.
 This is when she realised that she needs to work at a job she is passionate about.
 In 2000, she moved to Ontario with Bailey where she attended Ridgetown College to become a veterinary technician.
 In 2005, she became a veterinary technician after graduating with honours.

 Since she started this career, she has adopted a few dogs along the way.
-Mocha, a chocolate lab, Thunder and Mo, both senior black labs and Stella, a terrier mix from the SPCA.
+She currently has Stella, a terrier mix from the SPCA and her newest addition is Stanlee, a yellow lab.
 She started working at Maritime Animal Hospital in 2008 and she loves to help clients take care of their pets.
 Her favourite thing to do outside of work is spending time with family and friends and she also enjoys outdoor activities like camping, hiking and going to the beach.

 Registered Veterinary Technician